AGILITY TRAINING

 We believe in positive training methods only, these are kind, fair and effective.
 We find dogs respond best to positive reinforcement methods such as shaping, luring and targeting.

 Although not everyone may want to reach competition level agility, the methods used will set any dog up for this path in life if you were to decide this is what you wanted to do, and you got the 'agility bug'.
+Dogs safety is priority in all our training.

 WHAT TREATS SHOULD I USE?